Archer30/Third-Upgrade-Mod/TUM Lite Enchanted/Readme.txt

 Human AI

 HOW TO INSTALL:
 Download file, extract and put in ERA3/MODS folder.
 I suggest to use my wog option for more balance games.
-Advanced Class Mod (ACM), Difficulty Mod and AmerAI are raccomanded.
-TUM Lite Enchanted need to have higher priority of TUM Lite and ACM.
+Advanced Class Mod (ACM), Difficulty Mod and AmerAI are recommended.